 April is adenomyosis awareness month.
 Although adenomyosis is a common condition affecting the uterus, there is still a great lack of awareness about it.
 Adenomyosis is more frequently discovered in women above the age of 40, those who had more than one child, or those who have had Cesarean section or uterine surgery.
 However, adenomyosis is increasingly being diagnosed in young women and patients with infertility as well.

-Adenomyosis is a condition where the cells of the inner lining of the uterus (the endometrium) invade and grow inside the muscular layer of the uterus or the myometrium .
-The blood vessels in the myometrium become damaged when the infiltrating endometrial cells thicken and shed during the menstrual cycle, creating pockets of blood in the muscle wall.
+Adenomyosis is a condition where the cells of the inner lining of the uterus (the endometrium) invade and grow inside the muscular layer of the uterus or the myometrium.
+The blood vessels in the myometrium become damaged when the infiltrating endometrial cells thicken and shed during the menstrual cycle.
+This creates pockets of blood in the muscle wall.
 This causes eventual enlargement of the uterus, profuse menstrual bleeding, and recurrent pain.

-Over the last few years, diagnostic tools have improved and there are now imaging techniques available such as transvaginal ultrasound sonography and magnetic resonance imaging, which can allow clinicians to make a non-invasive diagnosis of the disease .
-However, there is a lack of a shared definition, classification, or diagnostic criteria based on non-invasive diagnostic tests, and the gold standard to confirm a diagnosis of adenomyosis remains the pathological examination of a biopsy taken from the uterus after a hysterectomy.
+Over the last few years, diagnostic tools have improved.
+There are now imaging techniques available such as transvaginal ultrasound sonography and magnetic resonance imaging, which can allow clinicians to make a non-invasive diagnosis of the disease.
+However, there is a lack of a shared definition, classification, or diagnostic criteria based on non-invasive diagnostic tests.
+The gold standard to confirm a diagnosis of adenomyosis remains the pathological examination of a biopsy taken from the uterus after a hysterectomy.

 Only a highly trained specialist may be able to suspect adenomyosis from a pelvic exam or uterine examination during laparoscopy.